knobel-dk/docblock-reader/obtaining-data/generating-the-data.md

 # Obtaining the data yourself

-## How we generated the data
+## Fetch all the files

-We first cloned the 443 PHP libraries into the `data/` folder.
+**WARNING:** If you are trying this at home you must have at least 5 GB of available disk space and a few hours at hand depending on your bandwidth.

-**WARNING:** If you are trying this at home you must have at least 5 GB of available disk space and a few hours depending on your bandwidth.
+The file [git-clone.sh](git-clone.sh) will clone 443 PHP libraries into a `data/` folder.
+To rin this file simply execute `bash git-clone.sh`.

-`bash git-clone.sh`.
-Here are a few examples of the commands:
+Here are a few examples of the commands that [git-clone.sh](git-clone.sh) will execute:

 ```
 1 git clone https://github.com/paragonie/past.git data/past/